libraries-fi/ansible-role-icingaweb2/README.md

  * icingaweb2_graphite: do you want to use graphite graphs
  * icingaweb2_graphite_url: URL to your graphite web installation
  * icingaweb2_certificate_dir: directory where your TLS certificates are installed
+ * icingaweb2_graphite_version: git version to use for https://github.com/Icinga/icingaweb2-module-graphite

 Dependencies
 ------------